4-Week Puppy School in Leichhardt $269 - Not Available atm But We Have a Class Near in Camperdown!

 Eazy Dog Training Puppy Schools in Sydney

-My Puppy Pre-Schools are fun and educational 4-week puppy training and socialisation classes.
+Our Puppy Pre-Schools are fun and educational 4-week puppy training and socialisation classes.

-Suitable for puppies age 8-16 weeks
+Suitable for puppies aged 8-16 weeks.

 In this Inner West Sydney Puppy School in Leichhardt your puppy will learn: